michaelnmmeyer/dharma/readme.md

 This is the newest code for the dharma project.

+To install and run it, you need docker, git, make and python.
+Clone this repository into `~/`.
+Make sure you have admin access to the dharma repositories on github.
+Build the container with:

+	make image

+Copy the dharma databases (not available yet!) into `~/dharma/dbs`.
+Finally, run the container with:

+	bash run.sh

 The overall architecture is as simple as feasible.
 We use two main processes: a server process and an update process.